 4. PrEP Is Really Easy to Get - PrEP can actually be surprisingly difficult to access.
 Often, it comes down to what type of insurance you have, how familiar your primary care provider is with PrEP, and a few other factors.

-If you think you believe you should be on PrEP, you're going to want to talk to your Primary Care provider, or your general physician, about what you're thinking.
+Not sure how to get PrEP?
+If you think you believe you should be on PrEP, you're going to want to talk to your Primary Care provider or your general physician.
 Most Primary Care doctors will want to write you the prescription themselves so that they can monitor things like your liver function and overall health while you're taking PrEP.
 All PrEP or PEP services through Apicha CHC are offered as part of our Primary Care services.

 However, your Primary Care Provider may also recommend you to a specialist under specific circumstances or if they don't offer PrEP services themselves.
 The best recommendation we have for PrEP/PEP patients is try to make sure that you're receiving the your medication from your general physician so that they can monitor your overall health while on PrEP.